p-m-p/jquery-proximity-loader/README.md

 * `success` A callback function to run once the script has loaded
 * `events` Events to listen to on the element and their associated handler functions.
 These handlers will be proxied until the assets are load to a no-op function that will cancel the event and stop it bubbling.
+The event handler may be a function or an object containing `before` and `after` functions which will be bound to the element before the scripts are loaded and then after, respectively.

 Methods
 ---